Rsantct/pAudio/doc/README.md

 TO BE DONE

-## Optional: Digital Room Correction DRC-FIR
+## optional: Digital Room Correction DRC-FIR

 Simply drop your DRC FIR files under the loudspeaker folder.